 Gig economy trends show that more businesses will be open to the idea of gig workers in the coming years.
 While this development is a significant advantage to gig workers, it can be risky for workers with a limited or defined skill set.

 Especially those in developing countries.

-16. Gig workers in the field of artificial intelligence earn an average of $115.06 per hour.
+27. Gig workers in the field of artificial intelligence earn an average of $115.06 per hour.

 These freelance workforce statistics place artificial intelligence as by far the highest-earning industry for gig workers.
-Other industries on the list include blockchain architecture which earns about $87.05 for every hour and robotics earning $77.46 for every hour.
+Other sectors on the list include blockchain architecture which earns about $87.05 for every hour, and robotics earning $77.46 for every hour.